Type for the people, by the people!

 Free typefaces from big companies for the people

-Recently, larger, well-known companies have jumped on the free type bandwagon and released professionally-designed typefaces for use by anyone, for any purpose, for free.
+Recently, larger, well-known companies have jumped on the free type bandwagon and released professionally designed typefaces for use by anyone, for any purpose, for free.

-The internet changes type forever
+The internet changed type forever

 The invention of the internet further democratized the type industry by allowing regular people, aspiring typographers, and type hobbyists to design unique typefaces and share them with the world.
 You no longer need a degree in typography or any special skills to create and distribute your own typefaces.
 I should note that a bit of studying on the subject matter will make you a better typographer.